kjtanaka/teefaa/README.md

-FutureGrid Teefaa
+Cloudmesh Teefaa
 =================

-The project Documentation is located at http://futuregrid.github.com/teefaa/ Test
+The project Documentation is located at http://cloudmesh.github.com/teefaa/ Test